Labelbox/labelbox-python/CONTRIBUTING.md

 # Contribution Guide

-The repository is laid out as a monorepo where each moudle in the monorepo lives as a folder in `libs/`.
-Each module should have a `README.md` describing the specific purpose of the module and its development requirements.
+Each module in this monorepo is in a folder in `libs/` with a `README.md` describing the purpose of the module and its development requirements.

-This is a general guide applicable to all modules in the repository.
+This is a general guide for all modules in this repository.

 ## Table of Contents